siran/writing/books/A New Arithmetic/A New Arithmetic - 001a Properties of Ultrareals.md

 UR = \{u^2 \mid u \ge 0\}
 $$

-## Positive Definiteness
+## Positive Square-Form

-The modulus of every ultrareal is positive definite:
+The modulus of every ultrareal is the value itself:

 $$
 |U| = U = u^2 \ge 0.